tokejepsen/ftrack-hooks/create_structure/README.md

 )
 ```

-Further the event contains the selection if needed; ```event["data"]["selection"]```
+Further the event contains the requested entities; ```event["data"]["entitites"]```

-The following example prints the selection, creates a directory and two files in the temporary folder of the OS.
+The following example prints the requested entities, creates a directory and two files in the temporary folder of the OS, for each entity.

 ```python
 import os